axelsomerseth/parkcalc-testing/README.md

   - Automated Testing in a personal computer (*with chrome web browser).

 You can also:
-  - Know if the test were passed or not.
+  - Know if the tests were passed or not.

 This project is an implementation of [Cucumber](https://cucumber.io/).